danilovl/select-autocompleter-bundle/README.md

       language: auto
 ```

-Or you can define you own path for script and css files.
+You can also define your own paths for script and CSS files.

 ```yaml
 # config/config.yaml